kaerimichi/ahgora-unofficial-api/README.md

 ### Registering a punch

-`POST /registration/register/:account`
+`POST /registration/register/:identity`

 ### Accessing the history

-`GET /history/summary/:account/:period`
+`GET /history/summary/:identity/:period`

 You can access the history along with some information from the current week and day, regarding your work time.
 You just have to provide two parameters:

-  - **account**: the code of your company which was registered in the Ahgora service;
+  - **identity**: the code of your company which was registered in the Ahgora service;
   - **period**: the desired period of the report in `MM-YYYY` format.

 ### Authentication